ibm-cloud-docs/codeengine/domainmappings.md

         You can obtain your certificate and key from your CA. Obtain a signed SSL/TLS *certificate* for your custom domain.
 For security reasons, {{site.data.keyword.codeengineshort}} supports only custom domain mappings that are configured with a TLS/SSL certificate that is signed by a public, trusted CA.

+        You can also obtain your certificate and key from [{{site.data.keyword.cis_short}}](#prepare-custom-domain-cert-CIS) by ordering an origin certificate if your custom domain management has been delegated to CIS.
+Following this approach, you then apply the [End-to-End flexible TLS mode](/docs/cis?topic=cis-cis-tls-options#tls-encryption-modes-end-to-end-flexible).

 ### How can I use Certbot and the Let's Encrypt service for my custom domain?
 {: #prepare-custom-domain-cert}